rhodyprog4ds/BrownFall22/_sources/syllabus/grading.md

 This request should be no more than 7 sentences.

-Portfolio due dates will be announced well in advance and prompts for it will be released weekly.
-You should spend some time working on it each week, applying what you've learned so far, from the feedback on previous assignments.
+Portfolio due dates will be announced well in advance.
+You should spend some time working on it each week, applying what you've learned so far and building on the feedback on previous assignments.

 ### Grading Examples